midi2-dev/bl-midi2-rs/README.md

 We would welcome contributions!
 Please refer to the [CONTRIBUTOR.md](CONTRIBUTOR.md)

-## Features

-### Ergonomic, semantic wrappers for midi2 message types.
+## Ergonomic, semantic wrappers for midi2 message types.
-Wrappers are "views" onto the underlying data allowing for optimisation by avoiding copies.

-#### Example
+Create immutable messages using the builder pattern, which offer an intuitive and easy to use api over the underlying byte data.

 ```rust
 use midi2::prelude::*;